tensorflow/tfjs-website/source/tutorials/model-save-load.md

   when you load model back from Local Storage.
 - The `save` method is asynchronous, so you need to use `then` or `await` if its completion forms the precondition of other actions.
+- The return value of `model.save` is a JSON object that carries some potentially useful pieces of information, such as the byte sizes of the model's topology and weights.

 The table below lists all currently supported destinations of saving models an their respecitve schemes and examples.